Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Not enough.

 That is the final cruelty of Mike’s arc.
 He is right about so much and still wrong about himself.
-He sees through Walter, understands Gus, recognises Jesse’s pain, senses Nacho’s doom, and knows exactly how dangerous half measures can be.
+He sees through Walter, understands Gus, recognizes Jesse’s pain, senses Nacho’s doom, and knows exactly how dangerous half measures can be.
 But he cannot apply that same clarity to his own life.
-He keeps taking full measures in the service of a broken premise.

 Mike does not die because he is foolish.
-He dies because he is trapped in a world where his kind of intelligence can manage consequences but not erase them.
+He dies because he is trapped in a world where intelligence can manage consequences but not erase them.

 But the one mess he never cleaned was the grief inside him.

-And that is why Mike Ehrmantraut remains unforgettable: he is the man who made control look like strength until the silence finally revealed itself as sorrow.
+And that is why Mike Ehrmantraut remains unforgettable: he made control look like strength until the silence finally revealed itself as sorrow.

 Summary